Ratio of Debt-to-Income

-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you've paid your other monthly loans.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you have paid your other recurring debts.

-The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
+Recurring debt includes credit card payments, auto/boat payments, child support, etcetera.

 Some example data: